Shift Differential Pay

 How It Works

 The Shift Differential Pay calculator helps nurses and healthcare workers calculate their total weekly earnings by accounting for different pay rates applied to night shifts, weekend work, and overtime hours.
+Night shift differentials typically range from 10-15% of base pay, while weekend differentials add an additional 5-10%, and these premiums stack when a nurse works a weekend night shift.
+Understanding how differentials interact with overtime calculations is essential because the FLSA requires overtime be calculated on the regular rate of pay, which includes shift differential premiums.
 Shift differentials are premium pay percentages added to your base hourly rate for working less desirable hours, and understanding how they combine with your regular pay is essential for accurate income planning and verifying paychecks.

 The Formula